2i2c-org/team-compass/practices/development.md

 :::{admonition} The Sprint Board should...
 :class: tip
-- Have enough deliverables to keep the team occupied for the week
+- Have enough deliverables/tasks to keep the team occupied for the week
 - Not have so many deliverables that a team member gets overwhelmed
 - Under-estimate our team's total capacity, to provide room for unexpected work (e.g., support work)
 - Have a team member assigned to each item on the board